Avaiga/taipy-doc/docs/manuals/gui/pages.md

     If you navigate to '/page2', the main title remains on the page, and the sub-title is replaced by the text 'This is page 2'

-    !!! info "For running Taipy Gui service with the other Taipy services, please refer to page [Running Taipy services](../running_services/index.md)"
+    !!! info "To run the Taipy GUI service with the other Taipy services, please refer to the [Running Taipy services](../running_services/index.md) page"

 ### The `<|content|>` pseudo-control